Faculty

 Joana Azevedo is an associate professor at the Department of Sociology, School of Sociology and Public Policy of ISCTE-IUL and integrated research fellow at the Centre for Research and Studies in Sociology (CIES-IUL) since 2008.
 She holds a PhD in Social Theory and Research from the Department of Sociology and Communication Sciences of the University La Sapienza in Rome (2007), with a doctoral grant for studies abroad from the Portuguese national science foundation - FCT (Fundação para a Ciência e Tecnologia).
 She is postgraduated in Data Analysis in Social Sciences (2010) and graduated in Sociology (2001) from the ISCTE-IUL.
 She is currently member of the Observatories of Communication (OberCom) and Emigration (OEm).
 She was postdoctoral fellow at CIES-IUL with a postdoctoral grant from the FCT (2008-2014).
 Since 2011-2012 she has been teaching at ISCTE-IUL in the fields of communication sciences, sociology and social science research methods.
 She’s member of the Scientific Commitee of the PhD Programme in Comunication Sciences.
 She also teaches at the European Master's Programme Erasmus Mundus MFamily.

 Jorge Vieira is an Assistant Professor in the Department of Sociology of the School of Sociology and Public Policies at ISCTE - Instituto Universitário de Lisboa.
-He is a member of the board of directors of the Masters in Communication, Culture and Information Technologies and of LIA Iscte - Laboratory for Innovation at the Academy.
+He is the director of the Masters in Communication, Culture and Information Technologies and of the board of directors of LIA Iscte - Laboratory for Innovation at the Academy.
 He holds a PhD in Sociology and a Master's Degree in Communication, Culture and Information Technology from ISCTE-IUL.
 He teaches and tutors in the masters programs of Communication, Culture and Information Technologies; Entrepreneurship and Culture Studies, as well as in the graduation in Sociology and in the PhD in Communication Sciences.
 In addition to teaching he develops research at the Center for Research and Studies of Sociology - CIES-IUL as an integrated PHD Researcher and at OberCom - Observatório da Comunicação.
 He was already a researcher in projects of the Institute of Social Sciences University of Lisbon (ICS-UL), namely at Portuguese Permanent Youth Observatory.
 He also participated in the European Erasmus program at the University of Warwick, and developed a Short Term Scientific Mission at the London School of Economics (LSE) and in international networks such as the COST (European Cooperation in Science and Technology) actions, namely the COST-298 action.
 The main research topics are within 2 major areas: media and culture, alongside social research methods.
 Some of the interest areas focus in new media, music, digital piracy, audiences, participatory culture, fandom, street art and online dating.
 He received the "Paquete de Oliveira Award - National Excellence Award for PhD Theses at Portuguese Universities" in 2017.

 Luísa Veloso, sociologist.
 Associate Professor at Iscte-Instituto Universitário de Lisboa.
 Researcher at Cies-Instituto Universitário de Lisboa.
 Associate Researcher at the Institute of Sociology of the University of Porto.
 Professor of the Sociology Department of the Faculty of Arts of the University of Porto between 1991 and 2008.
 Coordinator and researcher of several national and international projects.
 Author and scientific coordinator of several publications.
 Main research interests: work, employment, innovation, science and technology, professions.